[X] CLOSEMAIN MENU

 Tracey Woodruff, PhD, MPH is the director of UCSF PRHE and UCSF’s Earth Center.
 She is a leading scientist who has produced seminal research on how harmful chemicals and pollutants impact health, pregnancy, and child development, including the first international study to document the effects of air pollution and preterm birth and the first to document toxic chemicals in pregnant women and newborns.
 A national expert in chemical and regulatory policy, Dr. Woodruff was a senior scientist and policy advisor for the U.S. EPA’s Office of Policy prior to joining UCSF.

-This webinar is hosted in collaboration with UCSF's Science Action Network and Program for Reproductive Health and Environment, Earthjustice, and UCSF’s EaRTH Center.
+This webinar is hosted in collaboration with UCSF's Science Action Network and Program for Reproductive Health and Environment, and Earthjustice.